 Day 4: Explore Cork City and visit Cobh

-Once you arrive at one of Ireland’s oldest city that’s full of charm and plenty of tourist attractions to keep you busy for days, make it as your base to explore Blarney Castle and to visit Cobh (pronounced Cove) – the last port of call for Titanic or meet the various animals at Fota Wildlife Park.
+Once you arrive at one of Ireland’s oldest cities that are full of charm and plenty of tourist attractions to keep you busy for days, make it your base to explore Blarney Castle and to visit Cobh (pronounced Cove) – the last port of call for Titanic or meet the various animals at Fota Wildlife Park.
 You’ll love the fact that most attractions are within a short walk from each other and that’s why walking is the best way to see the city.

 Top sights to see in Cork city: The English Market | Patrick’s Hill | St. Fin Barre’s Cathedral | Fitzgerald Park | St. Anne’s Church | Cork City Gaol | Crawford Art Gallery

 Leave Cork early for yet another exciting day ahead as you’ll be heading to Ireland’s most southerly point Mizen Head, located in County Cork.
 If you are short on time, then the fastest route to reach the visitor’s centre and to see the dramatic cliffs is to travel via R 586.
 The distance is 124 kilometres, and it can take up to 2 hours to reach the edge of Europe.
 Still, then you’ll miss out on seeing some of Ireland’s most beautiful villages, barren landscapes, and miles of rugged coastline.